Richard Rosenblatt: Career

+iMALL

 In October 1994, Rosenblatt co-founded iMALL and served as head of internet media and web development. iMALL's products included a suite of tools to build e-commerce stores and transact commerce over the internet.
 Rosenblatt replaced one of the founders, Craig Pickering, as CEO in July 1996 and took on the additional role of chairman of the board in January 1997.
 Rosenblatt oversaw the restructuring and rebuilding of the business.
 In 1998, iMALL partnered up with First Data Merchant Services (FDMS) in a deal that provided access to roughly 2 million merchants and included a $14 million equity stake in iMALL.
 In April 1999, Verio, Inc. teamed up with iMALL and First Data to create VerioStore, a product selling e-commerce services.
 Later that same year, IBM bought iMALL and First Data's technology for their e-commerce services.
 In July 1999, Rosenblatt negotiated the sale of iMALL to Excite@Home for $565 million.
 In 1999, iMALL and two of its founders were sued by the Federal Trade Commission, though Rosenblatt was not among those named in the suit.
 Rosenblatt became the Sr. VP of e-commerce for Excite@Home for a short period of time.

+Great Domains

 Following iMALL's sale, Rosenblatt became the founding investor and vice chairman of Great Domains.
 The company became a leader in the secondary domain market and was acquired by VeriSign, Inc. in October 2000 for $100 million.

+DrKoop.com

 In August 2000, Rosenblatt became the interim CEO of the ailing DrKoop.com.
 His participation was part of a larger effort by investors to reconfigure the business into a hybrid online and offline venture that was structured to be less dependent on the erratic flow of advertising dollars.
 The turn-around was nearly complete when the Internet market collapsed and 9/11 occurred, causing the company to file for bankruptcy in December 2001.

+Superdudes.net

 Rosenblatt became CEO of Superdudes.net, an online gaming community where users created their own Superhero character and participated in global social networking in 2002.